JSBoejer/bagekop/README.md

 }
 ```

+???- "ISO 8601 format"
+ISO 8601 is an international standard for representing dates and times using numbers.
+It is particularly popular in computer systems, where it is used to represent the current date and time.
+The format is YYYY-MM-DDTHH:MM:SS, where T is used to separate the date and time.

 Når I benytter clock modulet første gang, er det er god idé at inkludere følgende kode i void setup.
 Koden vil sætte dato og tid i jeres clock modul til tidspunktet, hvor I uploader jeres script til arduinoen.